IUREDCap/redcap-etl/docs/UserGuide.md

 in the same database where the extracted and transformed data from REDCap are loaded.
 The database log is useful for users who do not have access to the ETL server.
 It can also be used to check the status of ETL jobs programmatically.
+The logging tables require auto-increment fields, so they are not supported for the CSV (comma-separated values) files database option.

 **E-mail Logging.** E-mail logging can be configures to e-mail a summary of an ETL process after it finishes and/or an error report (if one occurs) to sa user-specified e-mail list.